lifemapper/lifemapper.github.io/_coll-workflow/sdm-flow.md

 ## Single-species Analysis

-A typical Lifemapper workflow to analyze data for single species consists of computing a Species Distribution Model (SDM), and producing maps of potential habitat from these models.
+A typical Biotaphy workflow to analyze data for single species consists of computing a Species Distribution Model (SDM), and producing maps of potential habitat from these models.
 Inputs must include:

  * [Occurrence Data](/api.html#/Occurrence_Sets) for a single species or taxa.
-Species data may be from the Lifemapper data library (usually a data aggregator, such as the Global Biodiversity Information Facility (GBIF, www.gbif.org)
+Species data may be from the Biotaphy data library (usually a data aggregator, such as the Global Biodiversity Information Facility (GBIF, www.gbif.org)
  * A Modeling [Scenario](/api.html#/Scenarios) is a set of [Environmental Layers](/api.html#/Layers) corresponding to the approximate time period of the species data (distant past, or current day).
-Lifemapper makes available Global Climate data for past, current, and future time periods from [Worldclim](http://worldclim.org).
+Biotaphy makes available Global Climate data for past, current, and future time periods from [Worldclim](http://worldclim.org).
  * One or more *matching* projection Scenarios.
-Lifemapper applies the computed model onto these projection scenarios to creates maps of habitat in which the species may thrive.
+Biotaphy applies the computed model onto these projection scenarios to creates maps of habitat in which the species may thrive.
 Matching scenarios are explained further below.
  * An [Algorithm](/api.html#/Algorithm) for computing the relationship between